-This Award seeks to encourage the development of an approach which integrates Employability throughout the languages curriculum.
-It is less about an individual project or set of activities as it is about a process or mindset whereby languages and intercultural competencies are fostered to prepare learners for their role as part of a global workforce.
+The Scottish Languages Employability Award - Local seeks to encourage the development of an approach which integrates Employability throughout the languages curriculum across a number of schools.
+While it is less about an individual project or set of activities than about a process or mindset whereby languages and intercultural competencies are fostered to prepare local learners for their role as part of a global workforce, it is likely that the outcomes and content of submissions for this award will be in the form of events and/or projects.